The 59th International Congress on Medieval Studies will take place from Thursday, May 9 through Saturday, May 11, 2024.

 Please submit a proposal via the Congress website

-Session 1: Speculative Philology (A session of papers)
+Session 1: Lyric Networks: New Approaches to Occitan and Galician-Troubadour Poetics (A session of papers)

-Session 2: Spotlight on Raimbaut de Vaqueiras (A Roundtable)
+Session 2: Spotlight on Raimbaut d’Aurenga (A Roundtable)

 The Société Guilhem IX is pleased to offer:

-• A complimentary one-year membership in the Société (in 2022, $15.00 US), including a subscription to the journal TENSO, to any graduate student, regardless of country of residence, whose abstract is accepted for inclusion in either of the sessions sponsored in 2023 at Kalamazoo by the Société Guilhem IX;
+- A complimentary one-year membership in the Société (currently $15.00 US), including a subscription to the journal TENSO, to any graduate student, regardless of country of residence, whose abstract is accepted for inclusion in either of the sessions sponsored in 2024 at Kalamazoo by the Société Guilhem IX;

-• Payment of the registration fee (in 2022, $95.00 US [students]; ca. $165.00 US [non-students]) for the International Congress on Medieval Studies to any individual not residing in North America whose abstract is accepted for inclusion in either of the sessions sponsored in 2021 at Kalamazoo by the Société Guilhem IX.
-The same individual(s) will receive a complimentary one-year membership in the Société (in 2020, $15.00), including a subscription to the journal TENSO.
+- Payment of the registration fee (in 2023, $95.00 US [students]; ca. $165.00 US [non-students]) for the International Congress on Medieval Studies to any individual not residing in North America whose abstract is accepted for inclusion in either of the sessions sponsored in 2024 at Kalamazoo by the Société Guilhem IX.
+The same individual(s) will receive a complimentary one-year membership in the Société ($15.00), including a subscription to the journal TENSO.

 Submissions:

-Those interested in presenting a paper in Session 1, and those who would like to participate in the Roundtable, should, by 15 September 2022, send a proposal to Vice-President of the Société, Courtney Wells, at wells@hws.edu, or complete the proposal submission via the Congress website.
+Those interested in presenting a paper in Session 1, and those who would like to participate in the Roundtable, should, by 15 September 2023, complete the proposal submission via the Congress website.
+Please send inquiries to the Vice-President of the Société, Courtney Wells, at wells@hws.edu